fanyangCS/fanyangcs.github.io/_news/startrack.md

 related_posts: false
 ---

 Systems research group at MSR-Asia is hosting StarTrack Scholars.
 The program is open to young faculties worldwide, who have obtained a Ph.D. degree within 7 years.
-Details available [here](https://www.microsoft.com/en-us/research/academic-program/microsoft-research-asia-startrack-program/).
+Details available <a href="https://www.microsoft.com/en-us/research/academic-program/microsoft-research-asia-startrack-program/">here</a>.
 Drop me an email, I will be happy to answer any questions.